tobyzilo/SukiSU-Ultra-Sec-Enhanced/docs/README-en.md

 Android device root solution based on [KernelSU](https://github.com/tiann/KernelSU)

+>Compared to the original SukiSU Ultra, this version has added security verification based on the previous design.​

 **Experimental!
 Use at your own risk!** This solution is based on [KernelSU](https://github.com/tiann/KernelSU) and is experimental!

 > This is an unofficial fork.
 All rights are reserved to [@tiann](https://github.com/tiann)